sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 ## Discussion of Where the A, G, and C Matrix Come From

+Note: content from this section is from a two-minute digression from Dr. Xing responding to a student's question.
+As such, it is not in depth but only meant to add context.
+For more details about learning in this situation, see the sections that follow, and previous lectures on EM.

 Up to this point, we have discussed inference in the Kalmann filter model; given the model up-front, tell me something about the data.
 This leaves open where the matrices A, G, and